Reflector Thicket

 2010

-My idea for this piece was to create a Rorschach-like ink blot test, one the reflects back the environment it occupies.
-A piece of cut paper from this exhibition was chosen and then scanned into the computer.
-The image was turned, copied, mirrored, and overlapped to create a perfectly symmetrical composition.
-The resulting graphic was output and applied to highly polished stainless steel sheet using a light sensitive resist.
-The sheet was placed in acid for several days until the exposed areas completely melted through.
+My idea for Reflector Thicket was to create a Rorschach-like ink blot test — one that reflects back the environment it occupies.
+A piece of cut paper from this exhibition was scanned into the computer, then turned, copied, mirrored, and overlapped to create a perfectly symmetrical composition.
+The resulting graphic was output and applied to highly polished stainless steel sheet using a light-sensitive resist, then placed in acid for several days until the exposed areas completely melted through.

 All the color you see on the work is a reflection from the adjacent space.
 Reflector Thicket was one of three components comprising the reflection-based exhibition Myopic Spring Tangle.